 History of La Casona de Guacimal

 The Sustainability Demonstration Center is located in Guacimal, Puntarenas in the historical building known as La Casona, which means “big house” or “big home” in Spanish.
 La Casona was built in a style ahead of its time and it is now a community cultural and educational space.
-Nobody really knows exactly how old the original building is, but the oldest part of La Casona is at least 100 years old-- what once was a general store is now the main office of the Sustainability Demonstration Center!
+Nobody really knows exactly how old the original building is, but the oldest part of La Casona is at least 100 years old-- what once was a beauty parlor is now the main office of the Sustainability Demonstration Center!
 The main structure of the existing building is over 60 years old.
 The original structure of La Casona has been maintained with few changes, and is a beautiful place to live and work.